21 Mar Fotografiska: a new frame on the world

 The concept behind the food and drink is the New Conscious Kitchen.
 Head chef Paul Svensson is one of 50 Plant-Forward Global chefs.
 He joins such famous culinary names as Thomas Keller (The French Laundry), Alain Ducasse (Alain Ducasse), Alain Passard (L’Arpège), Alice Waters (Chez Panisse), and fellow Swede Mathias Dahlgren (Rutabaga), to randomly pick a few.

 The menu for the restaurant and cafe is ‘plant’ based.
 Perfect for vegans and vegetarians.
 With a touch of meat for those who can’t do without it.
 And fish, of course.
 This is Sweden.
-It’s about eating with the seasons, eating local produce, with a minimum of waste.
+It’s about eating local, seasonal produce, with a minimum of waste.

 For lunch I had the typical Swedish dish of Skagen on Rye, with shrimps, mayonnaise and dill on a slice of rye bread.
-The manager told me that they would take it off the menu the next day, to be replaced by a shrimp sandwich, with fewer shrimps, and with cabbage, fennel and horseradish.
+The manager told me that they would take it off the menu the next day.
+Instead they would offer Shrimp Sandwich, with fewer shrimps, and with cabbage, fennel and horseradish.
 That was to avoid the “unsustainable” process of sending Swedish-fished shrimps to Asia to be shelled and returned for eating in Sweden.
 I like that.

 Upstairs & downstairs